WildCodeSchool/sept2019-java-tours-SerialSeries/README.md

 # How to install
-Installer mysql:
+Install mysql:
 `
 sudo apt-get install mysql
 `

-Configurer mysql
+Configur mysql

-Utiliser le dump de la base de données:
+Use the dump:
 `mysql -u root -p < dump.sql`

+Java version 8 or higher